samdroid-apps/green-recorder/README.md

 ### Other Distributions

-The program requires the pydbus python module, install it first:
+The program requires the pydbus python3 module, install it first:

-    sudo pip install pydbus
+    sudo pip3 install pydbus

 The source code is available to download via: [https://github.com/green-project/green-recorder/archive/master.zip](https://github.com/green-project/green-recorder/archive/master.zip).
-You can simply download it and install the dependencies on your distribution (gir1.2-appindicator3, gawk, python-gobject, python-urllib3, x11-utils, ffmpeg, pydbus, pulseaudio, xdg-open (or xdg-utils), python-configparser, imagemagick).
+You can simply download it and install the dependencies on your distribution (gir1.2-appindicator3, gawk, python3-gobject, python3-urllib3, x11-utils, ffmpeg, pydbus, pulseaudio, xdg-open (or xdg-utils), python3-configparser, imagemagick).
 And then run:

-    sudo python setup.py install
+    sudo python3 setup.py install

-Make sure you are running it with Python 2.
-It doesn't work currently with Python 3.
+Make sure you are running it with Python 3.
+Believe it or not, in the 10 or so years of development; Python 3 has advanced considerable compared to Python 2!

 ## Contact

 The program is released under GPL 3.
 For contact: mhsabbagh[at]outlook.com.